Gilly1970/BPI-R4_Mediatek_OpenWrt-25.12_Kernel-6.12/README.md

 ## **Notes**

+> [!NOTE]
-To adjust the tx power values you also need to add sku_idx '0' to your wireless config
+>To adjust the tx power values you also need to add sku_idx '0' to your wireless config
 ```
 config wifi-device 'radio0'